yonahforst/invitation/README.md

 ## Usage

-Invitation adds routes to build and create invitations (GET to new_invite and POST to invites).
+Invitation adds routes to create invitations (GET new_invite and POST invites).
 Once you've configured Invitation and set up an invitable, add a link to new_invite, specifying the the invitable id and type in the link:

 ```erb
   <%= link_to 'invite a friend',
               new_invite_path(invite: { invitable_id: account.id, invitable_type: 'Account' } ) %>